fredmpeixoto/register-users/README.md

 # register-users
-Project to Inbev using aspnet.core 3.1 and angular 11
+Project to register users using aspnet.core 3.1 and angular 11

 ## Docker command to generator the server Database
 ###### 1 - Create Docker container